redis/redis/Redis on Windows Release Notes.md

  - [Setup] Updated the release number and the release notes (2.8.2101).
  - [Fix] Bug report fixes.
  - [Setup] Nuget/Chocolatey packages update.
+ - [Fix] Memory was not properly released at the end of the memory test.
+ - [Change] Hard-coded memory test loops changed from 50 to 5.

 --[ Redis on Windows 2.8.21 ] Release date: Jun 24 2015